-- a.
-Eligibility is limited to individuals and their dependents who have retired from the County of Union on an Accidental Disability Pension authorized by the New Jersey Division of Pension & Benefits under either the Police and Firemen's Retirement System or the Public Employees Retirement System. - b.
+a.
+Eligibility is limited to individuals and their dependents who have retired from the County of Union on an Accidental Disability Pension authorized by the New Jersey

+Division of Pension & Benefits under either the Police and Firemen's Retirement System or the Public Employees Retirement System.

+- b.
 The health benefit plan provided herein including co-pays and participant contribution toward premium shall be the same as the basic plan provided to active incumbent employees in any given year and is subject to amendment and change including changing the service provider, at the County's discretion. - c.
 Prescription benefits shall be provided in a manner deemed most cost effective by the County at any given time based on existing market conditions and shall be subject to amendment and change including changing service provider, solely at the County's discretion. - d.
 At such time as the eligible retiree becomes Medicare eligible, the eligible retiree will assume the cost of any Medicare Coverage; and it is expressly understood that the County will provide only supplemental coverage to Medicare. - e.
 In order to maintain and/or continue eligibility for the health benefits contained herein, Accidental Disability Pension Retirees must: - i.
 Not receive payments or stipends of any kind for premiums, charges or the like for medical benefits coverage from any employer, or receive payments or stipends in lieu of health benefits; - ii.
-Not be eligible to receive fully paid active employee or retiree health benefits from any other Union County health benefit program or Collective Bargaining Agreement;
+Not be eligible to receive fully paid active employee or retiree health benefits from any other Union County health benefit program or Collective Bargaining Agreement; - iii.

-- iii.
 Not receive health benefits coverage from a source other than Union County; - iv.
 Not be eligible to receive health benefits coverage from a source other than Union County expressly including eligibility for such coverage from another employer or a spouse's employer; and - v.
-Provide an annual certification to the County verifying a) through d) above.

-B) Constitutional Officers, Department Directors and Division Heads a.
-Consistent with the State of New Jersey's policy and criteria for health benefits for state employees who have served twenty-five years in the State pension system, the County shall remove the existing cap on the retiree health benefit subsidy excluding Medicare premiums, for all individuals holding the position of Constitutional Officer, Department Director or equivalent, or Division Head or equivalent at the time of retirement and who a) retire on a disability pension; b) retire on or after January 1, 2008 and have twenty-five (25) years or more of service in either the Police & Firemen's Retirement System or the Public Employees Retirement System with a minimum period of five (5) years of service with the County of Union with no age limit; or d) retire on or after January 1, 2008 and reached the age of 62 years or older with at least 15 years of service in either the Police & Firemen's Retirement System or the Public Employees Retirement System with a minimum period of five (5) years of service with the County Union.
+Provide an annual certification to the County verifying a) through d) above. - B) Constitutional Officers, Department Directors and Division Heads - a.
+Consistent with the State of New Jersey's policy and criteria for health benefits for state employees who have served twenty-five years in the State pension system, the County shall remove the existing cap on the retiree health benefit subsidy excluding Medicare premiums, for all individuals holding the position of Constitutional Officer, Department

+Director or equivalent, or Division Head or equivalent at the time of retirement and who a) retire on a disability pension; b) retire on or after January 1, 2008 and have twenty-five (25) years or more of service in either the Police & Firemen's Retirement System or the Public Employees Retirement System with a minimum period of five (5) years of service with the County of Union with no age limitation; or c) retire on or after January 1, 2008 and have a minimum of twenty-five (25) years of service with the County of Union with no age limit; or d) retire on or after January 1, 2008 and reached the age of 62 years or older with at least 15 years of service in either the Police & Firemen's Retirement System or the Public Employees Retirement System with a minimum period of five (5) years of service with the County Union.